NeoGeographyToolkit/StereoPipeline/docs/tools/gcp_gen.rst

 orthoimage, infer the geolocation of those points from the orthoimage, and their elevation from the DEM.

+This program can fail if the camera image and orthoimage are not similar enough, do not have a similar-enough footprint on the ground, or if the ortho image is a mirror-flipped version of the camera image.

+Use the option ``--output-prefix`` to save the interest point matches for inspection with ``stereo_gui`` (:numref:`stereo_gui_view_ip`).
+Consider increasing the number of interest points to detect per image and adjusting the inlier threshold if the matches are not good enough.

 The context and next steps after using this program are discussed in :numref:`camera_solve_gcp`.